Kingdom Hearts: Melody of Memory: Development

 Around the release of the rhythm game Theatrhythm Dragon Quest in 2015, Suzui, who created the Theatrhythm games, had pitched the idea of a Theatrhythm Kingdom Hearts game, which was declined by Nomura.
 Disney would revisit the idea sometime later, at which point, Nomura felt a rhythm game "lined up" with the direction of the franchise.
-In January 2020, when discussing the future of the Kingdom Hearts series, Nomura revealed that two new development teams were working on Kingdom Hearts content outside of the Kingdom Hearts III Re Mind downloadable content and the mobile game Kingdom Hearts: Union χ Dark Road.
+In January 2020, when discussing the future of the Kingdom Hearts series, Nomura revealed that two new development teams were working on Kingdom Hearts content outside of the Kingdom Hearts III Re Mind downloadable content and the mobile game Kingdom Hearts Dark Road.
 He added that one of these games would be "coming out earlier than you would think", with the Re Mind title screen "lay[ing] some of the groundwork for it".
-In June 2020, Square Enix announced Kingdom Hearts: Melody of Memory would be coming in 2020 to the Nintendo Switch, PlayStation 4, and Xbox One.
-Melody of Memory was the first Kingdom Hearts game to release on the Nintendo Switch. indieszero serves as a developer, with members of the Kingdom Hearts III team supervising the animation and visual effects and assisting with parts of the game, as Melody of Memory was being developed alongside Kingdom Hearts III.
+In June 2020, Square Enix announced Kingdom Hearts: Melody of Memory would be coming in 2020 to the Nintendo Switch, PlayStation 4, and Xbox One. indieszero serves as a developer, with members of the Kingdom Hearts III team supervising the animation and visual effects and assisting with parts of the game, as Melody of Memory was being developed alongside Kingdom Hearts III.
 The team used the Unity game engine to develop the game, having been familiar with it from developing the Theatrhythm Final Fantasy: All-Star Carnival arcade game.
 Visual Works created the CGI sequences for the Memory Dive tracks.
 The game mechanics were adjusted to mesh what would be expected from a Kingdom Hearts game (smooth attack motions) to that of a rhythm game (exact attacks after a button press) with Suzui saying, "We took a style that is utilized a lot in Japanese animation where you deliberately adjust the keyframes so the animation gets the 'exact hit.'"
-Nomura revealed the COVID-19 pandemic "had a bit of an impact on the schedule" delaying the game slightly from Square Enix's original plan.
+Nomura revealed the COVID-19 pandemic "had a bit of an impact on the schedule" delaying the game extremely from Square Enix's original plan.
 He added the main area of impact was with the voice actor recording.
-The game does not feature a secret ending, nor is downloadable content planned for it.
+The game doesn't feature a secret ending, nor is downloadable content planned for it.